OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 ### A7 Cross-Site Scripting (XSS)

-DO NOT: Trust any data the user sends you, prefer white lists (always safe) over black lists
+DO NOT: Trust any data the user sends you, prefer allow lists (always safe) over deny lists

 You get encoding of all HTML content with MVC3, to properly encode all content whether HTML, javascript, CSS, LDAP etc use the Microsoft AntiXSS library: